Girls who lift: Beth Trueman speaks out

 Benefits of Personal Training

-Over 400 pieces of the latest gym equipment, 200 FREE classes every month, separate ladies-only gym areas, expert advice always on hand and open every day.
-Join now from £7.99 per month (Ends midnight.
-Sunday).
+Join now from £9.99 per month with over 40 fitness classes running every week, all included in your gym membership.
+Access all gyms nationwide with one membership.
+Over 400 pieces of the latest gym equipment, separate ladies-only gym areas, expert advice always on hand and we're open every day.